-Certificated teachers support students in library Monday-Thursday for one hour/day and Saturday Scholars
+Certificated teachers support students in library Monday-Thursday for one hour/day and Saturday Scholars; Recruit target students through ELAC and through ELD Program Lead

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.